ABOUT FASD

 The Provincial Outreach Program for Fetal Alcohol Spectrum Disorder (POPFASD) is funded by the British Columbia Ministry of Education and has been in existence since 2006.
 A multi-district Steering Committee offers advice, direction and feedback.
 The mandate of our program is to increase educators’ capacity to meet the learning needs of students with Fetal Alcohol Spectrum Disorder.

 "Welcome to the Circle of Hope (COH)!
 The COH was founded in 2004 by NOFAS Vice President Kathy Mitchell.
-It is a network of women who have consumed alcohol during pregnancy and may have a child or children with Fetal Alcohol Spectrum Disorders formed to support one another."
+It is a network of women formed to support one another."who have consumed alcohol during pregnancy and may have a child or children with Fetal Alcohol Spectrum Disorders."

-FASD United (Formerly NOFAS National Organization on Fetal Alcohol Syndrome)
+FASD United (Formerly National Organization on Fetal Alcohol Syndrome NOFAS)

 The Myth of Light Drinking During Pregnancy(Video)